Temperature controller questions and answers.

 We also need to consider what the controller is going to be connected to, so that it can change the temperature.
 Will it be a heater that can be switched on and off, if so, how much current (in amps) will the heater use.
 If it is a large heater there may be the need for a solid stare relay or contactor.
 Alternatively the heat may be supplied via a control valve (as in steam systems).
 Knowing this will allow the user to choose between three different output types.
 Relay output , Solid State relay drive (SSR output) and 4-20mA.

 How accurately you want to control the temperature will effect the type of temperature controller that you choose.
-Three basic types are normally considered:-
+Three basic types are normally considered: On/Off Control, PID Control and Fuzzy Logic control.

 Q: What is On/Off Control